Reviews You Can Rely On

 We got a lot of feedback on the chairs in this review, and one thing quickly became clear: if a chair is stable, our testers didn't even think about it.
 If, on the other hand, a chair is unstable, it's the first complaint you'll hear.
 The sign of a great product is one you can use easily and effortlessly, and chairs are no different.

 Looking first at tent-style chairs, some really stand out.
-The huge base and larger diameter poles of the Big Agnes Big Six, while heavy, greatly increase its stability.
-The Big Agnes Skyline UL Chair and Big Agnes Skyline Stool are excellent; they both have a wide base that creates a secure sitting experience.
-Sometimes cutting down the weight can decrease durability, but it can also decrease stability.
-We noted that most testers, upon sitting in the Flexlite Air, quickly threw their arms out to maintain their balance in this model with its uber-light fabric and flexible poles.
+The huge base and larger diameter poles of the Big Agnes Big Six, while heavy, significantly increase its stability.
+The Big Agnes Skyline UL Chair, Big Agnes Skyline Stool, and the Marchway Lightweight Portable are excellent; they all have a broad base that creates a secure sitting experience.

 backpacking chair - the curve in the legs of the big agnes skyline ul add to the...